voila-dashboards/voila/README.md

 ## Installation

-Voila can be installed with the conda package manager
+Voilà can be installed with the conda package manager

 ```
 conda install -c conda-forge voila